 exclusive society made up of Ewells.

-remove something concrete, as by lifting, pushing, or taking off, or remove something abstract
+remove something, as by lifting, pushing, or taking off

 I stood on tiptoe, hastily looked around once more, reached into the hole, and

 withdrew two pieces of chewing gum minus their outer wrappers.

 Mrs. Dubose lived two doors up the street from us; neighborhood opinion was

 unanimous that Mrs. Dubose was the meanest old woman who ever lived.